openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 For projects with large sample sizes, where you want to have multiple people collecting validation data, or where you want to use specific validation imagery, you will want to create a project through CEO rather than through the CEO-SEPAL bridge.
 Note that the TOTAL number of plots you want to sample using a .csv must be 50,000 or less.
 If you have more plots, break it into multiple projects.

 Make sure you have downloaded the .csv of your stratified random sample plots (`section 4.1.2`_).
 Open your downloaded .csv file in Excel or the spreadsheet program of your choice.
-First, make sure that your data doesn’t contain a strata of ‘no data’.
-This can occur if your classification isn’t a perfect rectangle, as seen in this example of Nepal (the red circles are samples that the tool created in the ‘no data’ area).
+First, make sure that your data doesn't contain a strata of ‘no data'.
+This can occur if your classification isn't a perfect rectangle, as seen in this example of Nepal (the red circles are samples that the tool created in the ‘no data' area).

 .. tip::

-    If you have ‘no data’ rows, return to the SEPAL stratified estimator, and be sure to not include your no data class in the strata selection step.
+    If you have ‘no data' rows, return to the SEPAL stratified estimator, and be sure to not include your no data class in the strata selection step.

 .. figure:: ../img/cookbook/area_estimation/example_data_sepal_classification.png
    :alt: Example data from the SEPAL classification.